LMBoyle/bamazon/README.md

 --------------|--------------|----------------
-Select **Customer** | Select **Manager** | Select **Supervisor** No password required | Enter password **Manager is the Man** | Enter password **Sup super** Then you can 'buy' itmes, as long as there is enough stock | Then you can view all the products, view only the products with less than five in stock, add more to inventory or add a new product | Then you can view product sales for each department or add a new department
+Select **Customer** | Select **Manager** | Select **Supervisor** No password required | Enter password **Manager is the Man** | Enter password **Sup super** Then you can 'buy' items, as long as there is enough stock | Then you can view all the products, view only the products with less than five in stock, add more to inventory or add a new product | Then you can view product sales for each department or add a new department

 ## Languages/Technologies